olvaffe/olv-notes/kernel/dma.md

     its pool and return the dma address to the shadow page
   - in `dma_unmap_sg` or `dma_sync_sg_for_*`, swiotlb transparently memcpy's
     between the real page and the shadow page

-## Archs

-- Classic ARM with MMU/IOMMU
-  - when a dma device is found in the device tree, `of_dma_configure` is called.
-Depending on whether the device is dma coherent, also specified in device tree, `arch_setup_dma_ops` picks `iommu_coherent_ops` or `iommu_ops`.
-    - when without iommu, it picks `arm_coherent_dma_ops` or `arm_dma_ops`
-  - when device is coherent, `dma_alloc_coherent` allocates with `alloc_pages`
-    - the virtual address from the linear map is returned for CPU
-    - the pages are mapped in IOMMU and `dma_addr_t` is returned
-    - when device is incoherent, the only difference is that the virtual address is not from the linear map.
-Instead, a UC or WC vmap is set up.
-    - because it uses FLATMEM memory model,j:

-  - always use `arm_dma_ops`